Highlights of the trip:

 On the way to Muktinath, you will also pass through the place famous for Saligrams, "the Fossil Stone" which lies in between Tetang and Gyu La Pass.
 The sights from this pass are breathtaking as the Himalayan ranges like Annapurna, Dhaulagiri and Tukuche stand tall in front of you.

-Early in the morning, you will take a flight back to Pokhara.
+Early in the morning, drive back to Pokhara by local sharing bus.
 You can spend the remaining time on your own and take a rest as soon as you arrive at your hotel in Pokhara.